pricemi115/homebridge-grumptech-volmon/README.md

 # Homebridge Volume Monitor

-[Homebridge Volume Monitor](https://github.com/pricemi115/homebridge-grumptech-volmon), by [GrumpTech](https://github.com/pricemi115/), is a [Homebridge](https://homebridge.io) dynamic platform plug-in that allows information for mounted volumes to be published as _Battery Service_ accessories indicating.
-The battery level indicates percentage of free space remaining.
+[Homebridge Volume Monitor](https://github.com/pricemi115/homebridge-grumptech-volmon), by [GrumpTech](https://github.com/pricemi115/), is a [Homebridge](https://homebridge.io) dynamic platform plug-in that allows information for mounted volumes to be published as _Battery Service_ accessories indicating the percentage of free space remaining.

 ## Installation